xGalSa/wa_llm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐞 Bug Report
-description: Report a bug found in Application.
+about: Report a bug found in Application.
 title: "🐞 "
 labels: ["bug"]
 assignees: ''